dd32/td-gh-ex/readme.txt

         - Source: https://github.com/imakewebthings/jquery-waypoints

-All other resources and theme elements are licensed under the GPLv2 or later
+All other resources and theme elements are licensed under the GPLv2 or later Some codes are taken from Twenty Twenty theme - https://wordpress.org/themes/twentytwenty/

 Benevolent WordPress Theme, Copyright Rara Theme 2015, rarathemes.com Benevolent WordPress Theme is distributed under the terms of the GPLv2 or later